 No statistical analyses were performed beforehand to determine sample size.
-The chosen sample sizes were based on similar studies of visuomotor adaptation (Huang et al., 2011; Galea et al., 2015; Vaswani et al., 2015), as well as considerations for counterbalancing.
-Experiment 1 (n=12 per group, 48 total) consisted of 2 participants for every cursor color combination (3) and direction (2, clockwise vs. counterclockwise).
-Experiment 2 (n= 16) had 2 participants in every possible counterbalanced configuration (4 workspaces x 2 directions).
+The chosen sample sizes were based on similar studies of visuomotor adaptation (Galea, Mallia, Rothwell, & Diedrichsen, 2015; Vaswani et al., 2015; Huang, Haith, Mazzoni, & Krakauer, 2011), as well as considerations for counterbalancing.
+Experiment 1 (n = 12 per group, 48 total) consisted of two participants for every cursor color combination (3) and direction (2, clockwise vs. counterclockwise).
+Experiment 2 (n = 16) had two participants in every possible counterbalanced configuration (4 workspaces × 2 directions).

 The primary dependent variable of interest for all experiments was the heading angle of the hand.
 This was defined as the signed angular difference between the position of the hand and the target angle at peak radial velocity.
 Trials in which the hand angle was more than 90° away from the target were excluded from the analysis (42 total, 0.15% of all trials over all participants).
 Excluding these trials did not affect the outcome of any statistical tests.
-The data were averaged across cycles (24 successive reaches; 1 reach to each target), and baseline subtracted to aid visualization.
-Baseline was defined as mean hand angle over the last 3 movement cycles of the baseline phase with veridical feedback.
+The data were averaged across cycles (24 successive reaches; one reach to each target), and the baseline was subtracted to aid visualization.
+Baseline was defined as mean hand angle over the last three movement cycles of the baseline phase with veridical feedback.

 The degree of adaptation was quantified as the change in heading angle in the opposite direction of the rotation.
-We calculated heading angle during early adaptation, late adaption, and the aftereffect phase.
-Following previous studies (Kim et al., 2018; Tsay, Avraham, et al., 2021), early learning was defined as the mean hand angle over the cycles 3 - 7 to estimate the per trial rate of change during the Training block.
-(We also performed a secondary analysis using cycles 1-10 and obtained nearly identical results.).
-Late learning was defined as the mean hand angle over the last 10 cycles during the Training block.
-The aftereffect was operationalized as the mean hand angle over all cycles of the Aftereffect block.
+We calculated the heading angle during the early adaptation, the late adaption, and the aftereffect phase.
+Following previous studies (Tsay, Avraham, et al., 2021; Kim et al., 2018), early learning was defined as the mean hand angle over Cycles 3-7 to estimate the per trial rate of change during the training block.
+(We also performed a secondary analysis using Cycles 1-10 and obtained nearly identical results.)
+Late learning was defined as the mean hand angle over the last 10 cycles during the training block.
+The aftereffect was operationalized as the mean hand angle over all cycles of the aftereffect block.

-All analyses were conducted using custom scripts in Matlab (version 2016).
-Our experimental 310 design for Experiments 1a and 1b aimed to determine if there were group differences across adaptation 311 blocks (early adaptation, late adaptation, and aftereffect blocks).
-Accordingly, we performed two-tailed t-312 tests to compare groups across these phases.
-We did not apply post-hoc corrections as our statistical tests 313 were based on a priori hypotheses regarding expected group differences; nonetheless, the key results 314 remain robust after applying Bonferroni corrections for the three comparisons.
-In Experiment 2, our 315 design focused on the effect of target relevance.
-We quantified this by correlating heading angles with 316 target angles; higher beta weights indicate greater attention to tracking the relevant/irrelevant jittered 317 cursor/target location.
-The beta weights were evaluated with one-sample t-tests to determine if they 318 differed from zero, and within-participant t-tests were used to compare beta weights across relevant and 319 irrelevant targets.
-We report standard measures of effect size (Cohen's d for between-participant 320 comparisons; Cohen's d_z for within-participant comparisons).
-321
+All analyses were conducted using custom scripts in MATLAB (Version 2016).
+Our experimental design for Experiments 1a and 1b aimed to determine if there were group differences across adaptation blocks (early adaptation, late adaptation, and aftereffect blocks).
+Accordingly, we performed two-tailed t tests to compare groups across these phases.
+We did not apply post hoc corrections as our statistical tests were based on a priori hypotheses regarding expected group differences; nonetheless, the key results remain robust after applying Bonferroni corrections for the three comparisons.
+In Experiment 2, our design focused on the effect of target relevance.
+We quantified this by correlating heading angles with target angles; higher beta weights indicate greater attention to tracking the relevant/irrelevant jittered cursor/target location.
+The beta weights were evaluated with one-sample t tests to determine if they differed from zero, and within-participant t tests were used to compare beta weights across relevant and irrelevant targets.
+We report standard measures of effect size (Cohen's d for between-participants comparisons; Cohen's d_z for within-participant comparisons).